Norair1997/mik-js/README.md

 	touchstart: callThisFunction
 });

-// now we want to remove some events ... mik.on([document.body, "#addBtn"], {
+// now we want to REMOVE some events ... mik.on([document.body, "#addBtn"], {
 	click: someHandler
 }, true); // <--- if the 3. parameter is true, then it removes the events